We sat down with Graeme Murrell to talk about how Kirkless Council improved its workflow with Silktide.

 The organization is also keen to see it.
 We’ve just been put forward for a Council of the Year award, and this becomes part of the suite of things we are trying to achieve.

-It’s also a really important time to try and achieve greater accessibility.
+It’s also a really important time to try to achieve greater accessibility.

 With everybody sitting at home during the pandemic and already excluded from many things in society, there’s the risk that people with disabilities will be excluded even more.